 Charleston, South Carolina

-During the two full days of this special Institute, you will explore Head Start and Early Head Start Eligibility, Recruitment, Selection, Enrollment, and Attendance topics in detail, including:
+The curriculum for this special, two-day Institute has been revised for 2018 to include discussion of recent developments, such as the Office of Head Start’s new enrollment initiative, as well as ERSEA fundamentals.
+During the Institute, you will explore Head Start and Early Head Start Eligibility, Recruitment, Selection, Enrollment, and Attendance topics in detail, including:

-- Services to homeless children and other vulnerable populations;
+- Emphasis on providing services to homeless children and other vulnerable populations;

-- Enhanced eligibility verification requirements under the new Performance Standards;
+- Eligibility verification requirements under the Performance Standards;

 - Transitions between Early Head Start and Head Start as well as school;